Time After Time (Cyndi Lauper song): Other versions

 Husband-and-wife jazz duo Tuck & Patti recorded a cover on their debut album "Tears of Joy".

 In 1993, Mark Williams and Tara Morice recorded a cover for the Strictly Ballroom soundtrack.

 Lauper did a parody of the song on a 1995 episode of Late Show with David Letterman as "Lactose Intolerant".

 American indie rock band Sarge recorded a cover of the song in 1997, which was included on a 7" single that year.
 In 2000, it appeared on their compilation album Distant.
 AllMusic's Mike DaRonco said that their version "outshines the original."

 On her 1999 tribute album to Miles Davis, Traveling Miles, jazz singer Cassandra Wilson included her Miles-infused, jazz vocal version of Lauper's "Time After Time".

 A cover of the song by Eva Cassidy was published in 2000.

 Lil' Mo recorded a cover of the song for her debut studio album Based on a True Story (2001).

 Uncle Kracker covered the song for the science fiction action comedy film Clockstoppers (2002).

 A UK garage version, released in 2002 by Distant Soundz, was a top 20 hit in the UK, peaking at No. 20 on the UK Singles Chart and No. 4 on the UK Dance Singles Chart.

+American contemporary Christian music artist Nichole Nordeman recorded a live version on her 2003 album Live at the Door.

 On Billboard charts for the week ending May 14, 2011, Javier Colon's version peaked at number 65 on Hot 100, number 41 on Digital Song Sales number four on Top Heatseekers and number sixteen on R&B/Hip-Hop Digital Songs Sales.

+British Synthwave band Gunship covered the song on their 2018 album Dark All Day.
+In 2026 unused footage from the 2025 film Whistle was used to create a music video for the cover.

 Swedish duo Undressd released a cover of the song on March 12, 2021.

+Sam Smith released a cover also in March of 2021, as part of the release of the album Love Goes: Live at Abbey Road Studios.

 A cover version by British-Swedish-Spanish singer Mabel featured in the McDonald's Christmas commercial in the UK in 2021, and peaked at No. 71 on the UK Singles Chart.